KnpLabs/snappy/doc/faq.md

 ###### *Q*: How to put an header/footer on every page of the PDF?

-You need to provide either a valid file path or some HTML content.
+*A*: You need to provide either a valid file path or some HTML content.
 Note that your HTML document(s) needs to start with a valid doctype or wkhtmltopdf will fail to render it properly.

 ```php
 require __DIR__ . '/vendor/autoload.php';